code-not-found/spring-batch/README.md

 This repository contains the source code for the spring-batch examples posted on [https://www.codenotfound.com/spring-batch/](https://www.codenotfound.com/spring-batch/)

-In case of questions or remarks please leave a comment in the respective blog post.
+In case of questions or remarks please leave a comment in the respective blog post or open a GitHub issue.
 Thanks!